Information and guidance around taking annual leave, including carrying forward untaken leave and going abroad on holiday.

 General encouragement to take leave

-We appreciate that the Coronavirus outbreak will have impacted many holiday plans and that staff will have cancelled their leave to take at a later date.
-However, in line with our Annual Leave Policy, it is important that staff have regular breaks from work, even if this work is being done from home.
+In line with our Annual Leave Policy, it is important that staff have regular breaks from work, even if this work is being done from home.
 This is perhaps more critical to everyone’s health and wellbeing during this time of unprecedented and considerable change.

 Carrying forward untaken leave